Skip to content

 For more advanced explanations consult Scientific background: Measuring and manipulating individual quantum systems.

-Next, for each laureate we quote the section WORK and the title and subtitles of their lectures.
+Next, for each laureate we quote the section Work and the title and subtitles of their lectures.

 WORK: “When it comes to the smallest components of our universe, our usual understanding of how the world works ceases to apply.
 We have entered the realm of quantum physics.
 For a long time, many quantum phenomena could only be examined theoretically.
 Starting in the 1980s, Serge Haroche has designed ingenious experiments to study quantum phenomena when matter and light interact.
 Haroche has been able to capture photons using another kind of trap–two mirrors which they can bounce between.
 This device allowed Haroche to study the photons by passing atoms through the trap.”